elitizon/xanthe/TUTORIAL.md

 export { isEmail, isIPv4 }
 ```

-Our module is now nearly ready lets create the unit tests.
+Our module is now nearly ready.
+Let's create the unit tests.

 ### Creation of the unit tests